 AGNI is a literary magazine out of Boston University; however, you do not have to be associated with the university to be published in the magazine.
 AGNI is named after the fire god of Hinduism.
 This magazine prides itself in publishing new writers, so be sure to give them a try if you’re just starting out in the literary writing world.

 They accept essays, poetry, fiction, and reviews.
 AGNI pays $10 per printed page for prose and $20 per page for poetry, up to a maximum of $150.
-You will also receive a one-year subscription to AGNI and 2 copies of the issue in which your work appears, plus up to 4 copies for friends and family (if your work appears in the printed version).
+You will also receive a one-year subscription to AGNI and two copies of the issue in which your work appears, plus up to four copies for friends and family (if your work appears in the printed version).
 Be sure to read the writer’s guidelines closely prior to submitting.

 2. AQUILA Magazine